 An FHA loan is a mortgage that is insured by the Federal Housing Administration (FHA).
-Typically an FHA loan is one of the easiest types of mortgage loans to qualify for because it requires a 3.50% downpayment, which can be gifted by a family member and you can have less-than-perfect credit.
+This type of mortgage loan requires as little as a 3.50% downpayment, which can be gifted by a family member, and you can have less-than-perfect credit.
 An FHA loan requires two kinds of mortgage insurance premiums: one is paid in full upfront or it can be financed into the mortgage loan amount, and the other is a monthly payment.

 Veteran’s Administration (VA)

 A VA loan is a mortgage that is guaranteed by Department of Veterans Affairs, and offers financing for qualified veterans, reservists, active duty personnel, or eligibile family members to purchase or refinance a primary residence.
 This loan type does not require a downpayment or mortgage insurance, and has flexible income, debt, and credit requirements.
 Like FHA loans, VA loan applicants can pay closing costs with gifted or granted funds.
 You may be required to pay a one-time funding fee that can be financed into the mortgage loan amount.

 Rural Development (RD) Guaranteed Rural Housing (USDA Mortgages)

 RD or USDA loans are issued through the USDA loan program, also known as the USDA Rural Development Guaranteed Housing Loan Program, by the United States Department of Agriculture.
 An RD home loan is a zero down payment mortgage for eligible rural and suburban homebuyers to purchase an owner-occupied primary residence.
 Closing costs associated with the purchase and the upfront guarantee fee may be included in the loan amount.
 Income limits to qualify for a home loan guarantee vary by location and depend on household size.